 A mobile workforce comprises typically of individuals (a single resource), or group of individuals (a team).
 Schedulers often need to send multiple resources (a small team perhaps) to complete a single job.

-In Skedulo X, it is possible to see who has been allocated to a shared job, see their progress, and it is even possible to contact them directly.
+In the Skedulo mobile app, it is possible to see who has been allocated to a shared job, see their progress, and it is even possible to contact them directly.

 If there are multiple resources allocated to a job (i.e., the job is shared), the job's overall status in the web app will only update once all of the individuals have updated their job allocation status.

 In the mobile app, the job allocation status will reflect the current state of the job, per resource.